moisespassos/sophos-endpoint-migration-tool/README.md

 ## How do I install Sophos Central Migration Tool?

-Be sure you have at least Python 3.8 and PIP (https://pypi.org/project/pip/) installed.
+Be sure you have at least Python 3.8 or higher and PIP (https://pypi.org/project/pip/) installed.

 After downloading this tool, use pip for installing dependencies using the following command:

-`python -m pip install -r requirements.txt or pip3 install -r requirements.txt`
+python -m pip install -r requirements.txt

+or

+pip3 install -r requirements.txt`

 ## How do I use Sophos Central Migration Tool?